godotengine/godot-docs/classes/class_tilemap.rst

 - void **set_cells_terrain_path** **(** :ref:`int<class_int>` layer, :ref:`Vector2i[]<class_Vector2i>` path, :ref:`int<class_int>` terrain_set, :ref:`int<class_int>` terrain, :ref:`bool<class_bool>` ignore_empty_terrains=true **)**

-Update all the cells in the ``cells`` coordinates array so that they use the given ``terrain`` for the given ``terrain_set``.
+Update all the cells in the ``path`` coordinates array so that they use the given ``terrain`` for the given ``terrain_set``.
 The function will also connect two successive cell in the path with the same terrain.
 This function might update neighboring tiles if needed to create correct terrain transitions.

 If ``ignore_empty_terrains`` is true, empty terrains will be ignored when trying to find the best fitting tile for the given terrain constraints.